sanjay900/VIIPER/README.md

 Check the [xbox360 device implementation](./device/xbox360/) as a reference for creating new device types.
 In the future there will be a plugin system to load and expose device types dynamically.

-### What about the proxy mode?
+### You mentioned proxying USBIP?

-Proxy mode sits between a USBIP client and a USBIP server (like a Linux machine sharing real USB devices).
+VIIPER as a proxy mode that sits between a USBIP client and a USBIP server (like a Linux machine sharing real USB devices).
-VIIPER intercepts and logs all USB traffic passing through, without handling the devices directly.
+THis intercepts and logs all URBs passing through, without handling the devices directly.
 Useful for reverse engineering USB protocols and understanding how devices communicate.

 ### What about TCP overhead or input latency performance?